Customer Success Strategies e-book

 Chapter 10: Customer Churn Type 6

-While we are so focused on delivering value, the truth in the SaaS market is that cost of switching is constantly coming down.
+While we are so focused on delivering value, the truth in the SaaS market is that the cost of switching is constantly coming down.
 Customers do churn and switch because of the pricing.

 This makes a very interesting case and requires a careful analysis.
 One of below cases must be true for this type of churn to happen.